 Many local officials are motivated to end housing shortages—but they know it’s beyond their means

 Many local politicians in cities where scarce housing has driven up prices do not care much about the issue.
-But, in my necessarily limited experience, others do.
+But others do.
 Just as Klein observes of state-level politicians, most politicians in these places “more or less get what the problem is.”

 But they know something else, too.
 Even the sympathetic politicians know they couldn’t solve the shortage even if they tried.